ishelvirakeira/slot-machine-2019-week05/README.md

 Tools used: HTML, CSS, JavaScript

 Lessons learned:
--How to connect JavaScript to HTML elements.
+- How to connect JavaScript to HTML elements.
--How to handle events in JavaScript
+- How to handle events in JavaScript
--How to control the timing with setInterval, clearInterval -How to manage the balance, bet, and spin updates
+- How to control the timing with setInterval, clearInterval
+- How to manage the balance, bet, and spin updates
--How to fork and clone a repository, push/commit
+- How to fork and clone a repository, push/commit

 I completed the challenge: 4
 I feel good about my code: 4